cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 **Link key**
 The key column of a link, calculated by hashing all business key of the related hubs and dependend child key columns of the link(when existing).

+**Load Operation**
+A table load operation contains all necessary steps for loading a defined set of fields to a single data vault table.
+This can be a single SQL Insert Statement or a more complex series of Statemets (e.g. check Hash collision, insert new and changed data, insert deletion records, update enddate columns)

+**Process**

+**Relation**